Kenethoriga/CNN-image-classifier/README.md

 # CIFAR-10 Image Classification Using CNNs

-This notebook demonstrates image classification on the CIFAR-10 dataset using Convolutional Neural Networks (CNNs).
-The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.

 ## Key Features

 1. **Dataset**: Uses the CIFAR-10 dataset containing images across 10 classes: